seenakhan/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 In Power Apps, Microsoft Teams can be integrated easily and used as a datasource connection for sending notifications through workflows.
 Users can easily integrate adaptive cards with Teams and the workflow to send notifications to the teams.

-Contoso Traders used a customized solution in power apps with power automate and adaptive cards.
+Contoso Traders uses a customized solution in power apps with power automate and adaptive cards.

 Let's create a Microsoft team and add a channel.